FredericoVillani/karbo-nodes-map/README.md

-# Karbo nodes map
+# NBR nodes map

-Visualizes KRB nodes on the map.
+Visualizes NBR nodes on the map.

 ## How to run
 install and run freegeoip